-Patients usually present with nonspecific symptoms of weakness, lethargy, depression, and mild weight gain.
+Patients with primary hypothyroidism usually present with nonspecific symptoms of weakness, lethargy, depression, and mild weight gain.

 Commonly, disease is subclinical.

 Physical exam may show dry skin, thick tongue, eyelid edema, and bradycardia.

 Elevated thyroid-stimulating hormone and low free thyroxine confirms the diagnosis.